Shatanjay Sudha

 Essential Financial Prompts

-Share your time horizon, goal, risk tolerance, current allocation, cash buffer, and what decision or concern you are trying to work through.
+Share your goals, time horizon, liquidity needs, current allocation, cash buffer, debt situation, and the exact portfolio decision you are weighing.

 25 prompts